 However, Natasha also has some elements of Helen, such as beauty and love to be loved, such as thinking about both Anatoly and Prince Andrei.

-It shows that both the witch and the ideal woman are women, and even the two have more similarities than other women and them.
+It shows that both the witch and the ideal woman are women, and even the two have more similarities than other women.

 These two roles later provided the inspiration and flesh for Tolstoy to create his most famous heroine.

 Natasha's final transformation has always made readers sigh and even deleted this plot repeatedly in the film and television adaptation.
 But it's not hard to understand.

 Among the people who had feelings for Natasha, Boris threw himself into the secular world without hearing anything, Anatole died in battle, and Prince Andrew died in front of her.

 The lovely Petya is also dead, the mother is mad, and the youth and beauty they represent are gone forever.
 This is one of the reasons why Natasha devoted herself to her family and gave up her past aura.

 For her emotions, the past was too beautiful and painful to look back on.
 This was foreshadowed by Pierre's little recognition of her when he saw her.
 Although after Pierre showed kindness and love, Natasha, once again regained her original naughtiness, after all, she couldn't stop marriage from changing women.